 Samsung Galaxy Tab S 8.4 full review

-Nokia N1 vs Galaxy Tab S 8.4 comparison: Price and UK availability
+Samsung Galaxy Tab S 8.4 review: UK price

-Nokia N1 vs Galaxy Tab S 8.4 comparison: Design and build
+Samsung Galaxy Tab S 8.4 review: Design and build

 Samsung is yet to change its familiar design so the Galaxy Tab S 8.4 looks much like the firm's other tablets.
 It takes some style advice from the Galaxy S5 with the dimpled rear cover and set of three off-screen buttons – one of which, as usual, is physical.

-Those two odd looking circles on the back of the Tab S 8.4 are for attaching a case – Samsung has gone for this method instead of magnets or a simple clip over.
+Those two odd looking circles on the back are for attaching a case – Samsung has gone for this method instead of magnets or a simple clip over.
 The Samsung Book Cover is available in different colours and, although it's a little tricky to use, won't come off easily.
 It protects the screen during travel and also allows you to tilt the tablet into various different viewing positions.
 The downside is that it costs a whopping £45.
-(See also: 13 best budget tablets 2014 UK.)

-The Galaxy Tab S has an 8.4in dispay with a 16:10 aspect ratio.
-A whopping 2560 x 1600 (WQVGA) resolution on an 8.4in screen means an impressively high pixel density of 359ppi making it the highest we've seen on a tablet.
+Samsung touting viewing as the headline features of the Galaxy Tab S range and as such, the 8.4in has the same resolution as the 10in model and 16:10 aspect ratio.
+A whopping 2560 x 1600 ((WQVGA) on an 8.4in screen means an impressively high pixel density of 359ppi making it the highest we've seen on a tablet.
 As you might expect, the display is amazingly crisp and clear.
+Samsung says the range has the 'world's greatest screen' for a tablet.

 With the same core line-up as the larger model, we didn't need to hold the front page as benchmark results were identical or only a few points off.
 We recorded 2765 in GeekBench 3, 14fps in the GFXBench T-Rex test, 3fps in the harder Manhattan test and 1089ms in SunSpider.